-Figure No.1 Real Equity Prices 1993=100
+Graph 1 Real Equity Prices 1993=100

-It can be observed (Figure 2) that housing prices are less volatile than equity prices, but that the two follow the same time pattern.
-However, movements in equity prices tend to lead in one to two years those of housing prices.
+It can be observed (Graph 2) that although housing prices are less volatile than equity prices, the two follow the same time pattern.
+However, movements in equity prices tend to lead those of housing prices by one to two years.
 In the current upswing, equity markets have been particularly strong.
 With the exception of Argentina, housing prices have remained more subdued.

-Movements in asset prices tend to go hand in hand with movements in credit and investment, (Figure 3), with asset prices preceding both credit and investment.
-However, the volatility of asset (equity) prices is higher than the volatility of the other two variables.
+Movements in asset prices tend to go hand in hand with movements in credit and investment, (Graph 3), with asset prices preceding both credit and investment.
+However, the volatility of asset (equity) prices is higher than the volatility of the other two variables (the correlations between equity prices and the aggregate variables are presented in Appendix 2).

-There is a positive association between equity prices and capital flows (Figure 4).
-Both variables tend to move together, although with brief periods in which they diverge.
+There is a positive association between equity prices and capital flows (Graph 4).
+Both variables tend to move together, although with brief periods of divergence.
 In general, for almost all the countries in the sample, movements in capital flows are followed by movements in equity prices and credit.
-During the nineties the association between these three variables was remarkable and in almost all the countries the decade ended with a sudden stop in capital flows and a banking crisis2.
-Moreover, significant falls in capital flows and busts in asset prices have been associated with subsequent banking crises and recessions.
-This was true for a number of countries in the eighties (Brazil, Peru and México) and again in the nineties (e.g. Colombia, Peru and Argentina) (Figure 4).
+The association between these three variables during the nineties was remarkable and the decade ended with a sudden stop in capital flows and a banking crisis in almost all the countries.1 Moreover, significant falls in capital flows and busts in asset prices have been associated with subsequent banking crises and recessions.
+This was true for a number of countries in the eighties (Brazil, Peru, and México) and again in the nineties (e.g. Colombia, Peru, and Argentina) (Graph 4).